quad RG6 vs RG59 coax cables for TV antenna and Foxtel

 RG6 and RG59 cost from 40 cents to $1 per metre depending on how much you buy.

-If replacing the TV cable improves reception but not wholly, the problem likely stems from the antenna, which requires servicing or adjustment to optimize TV signal reception.
-With the TV antenna operating perfectly, there should be no difference in the type of cable connecting the antenna from the wall to the TV.
-If issues persist, we can realign, repair, or replace the antenna system for continuous TV reception.
+If reception improves after replacing the TV cable but problems remain, the issue is likely with the antenna.
+When the antenna is working properly, the type of short cable from the wall to the TV makes little difference.
+If issues continue, we can realign, repair, or replace the antenna system to restore reliable TV reception.